 - Prince Chlodwig zu Hohenlohe-Schillingsfürst (1894-1900) — Elderly (he was already 75 in 1894) former prime minister of Bavaria and diplomat.
 He finished the Bürgerliches Gesetzbuch (BGB), the first civil code for all of Germany, which is still in force today.
 The BGB is widely regarded as a masterwork of civil law and several countries wholly or partly modeled theirs after it, most notably Japan, which at the time had a major Foreign Culture Fetish for all things Prussian.

 - Bernhard von Bülow (1900-1909) — Had already been something of a "shadow chancellor" during the later years of Hohenlohe-Schillingsfürst.
 His ill-thought foreign policy poisoned the relations with Britain, which led to the creation of the Entente between Britain and France.
-With his statements of support of Austria-Hungary regarding the Balkans (Nibelungentreue) he helped laying the foundation for World War One.
-Critics claimed he was so slimy "compared to him, an eel is like a hedgehog!"
+With his statements of support of Austria-Hungary regarding the Balkans (Nibelungentreue) he helped laying the foundation for World War I. Critics claimed he was so slimy "compared to him, an eel is like a hedgehog!"
 The Daily Telegraph Affair (when Wilhelm II gave an ill-advised interview) destroyed his relationship with the Emperor and he had to resign.
 His posthumously published memoirs were so blatantly self-serving that the ex-Kaiser said Bülow was the only man he'd known who had died and then committed suicide.

 - Theobald von Bethmann-Hollweg (1909-1917) — His pre-WWI foreign policy was geared towards improving Germany's relations with Britain and he attempted to reform Prussia's classist election system.
 He failed at both, and his influence on the Emperor was more and more eclipsed by that of the military.
 Trying to find compromises between the left and right wings of the Reichstag only earned him the loathing of both sides.
 The opinion of historians about him are mixed, especially about his role in the war and its outbreak.
 Before the war, the Reichstag tried to depose him through a vote of no confidence - even though the constitution did not provide for any such measure.
 The Kaiser stuck with him and that was that.
 His failed attempts to reach a peace with the Entente earned him the hate of Hindenburg and Ludendorff and they forced him to resign.